With Wenzel Coaching

 Coach Emma Maaranen helps her athletes to deliver awesome race day performances and also understand how they got there.
 She collaborates with her athletes, educating them on the physiology behind training plans, biomechanics of skill development, and psychology of success.
 For Emma, the coaching process includes really getting to know the athlete so she can help them capitalize on individual strengths and sleuth out factors that are getting in the way.

-Emma’s career as a professional mountain biker has focused on the UCI cross country and short track disciplines, but she has studied and can teach any MTB discipline: enduro, 24 hr races, stage races, fat bike (she is the 2016 Pro Women National Champion), marathon, and even a “drag” race with a flaming log chained to her bike!
-Before Emma found cycling, she was a runner, competing in 10K, marathon, trail steeplechase, and ultra-distance trail races.
-In winter, she skis randonee, downhill and Nordic events.
-To mix it up she is known to test her skills in triathlon, open water and Masters swimming.
-Emma is not all brawn; she has 15 years’ experience as a sports injury therapist and movement educator working with athletes coming back from or avoiding injury and improving their propulsion.
+Emma’s career as a professional mountain biker has focused on cross country disciplines, but she has lined up for just about every MTB discipline including stage racing, enduro, 24 hr races, fat bike (she is the 2016 Pro Women National Champion), and even a “drag” race with a flaming log chained to her bike!
+She has also put time into the skinny tire disciplines including cyclocross and gravel and can help clients for those pursuits as well.
+Emma is not all brawn; she has 20 years’ experience as a sports injury therapist and movement educator working with athletes coming back from or avoiding injury and improving their propulsion patterns.
 She also shares her inner anatomy geek-ness teaching physiology-related courses at Central Oregon Community College.

 Emma knows first-hand about traumatic injuries and the lingering fear and anxiety they can generate.
 She has experienced extended periods of rehabilitation and retraining so she can relate to and support athletes dealing with the physical and psychological aftermath of falls or serious illness.
 She will personalize drills and move athletes along at a pace that is comfortable for them as they regain confidence.